Category Archives: Canning

 An aromatic and delicious variation of the classic.

-Place oranges, lemons, and water in an 8-quart stainless steel or enamel saucepan.
-Cover and bring to a boil.
-Lower heat and simmer 2 hours.
-Remove fruit; seed and quarter.
-Chop fruit in food processor or by hand.
-Return to water.
-Bring fruit mixture to a boil.
-Stir in honey.
+3. Bring fruit mixture to a boil.
+Stir in honey and sugar.
 Return to a full rolling boil, stirring constantly, until mixture resembles a thick syrup, 15 to 30 minutes.
 (Keep at a full rolling boil or it will take longer to reach the gel stage.)

-Pour into hot, scalded half-pint jars, leaving 1/4-inch headspace, and seal.
+4. Pour into hot, scalded half-pint jars, leaving 1/4-inch headspace, and seal.
 Process for 10 minutes in a boiling-water bath.

-Allow the marmalade to “age” for 2 weeks before tasting or it may be too bitter.
+5. Allow the marmalade to "age" for 2 weeks before tasting or it may be too bitter.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next (and I hopefull final) recipe I will be making is a Lemon Meringue Pie.
+The next (and I hopeful final) recipe I will be making is a Lemon Meringue Pie.
 I’ll be making this one tonight, using a recipe out of The Joy of Cooking (which is basically this recipe by Alton Brown):

 Lemon Meringue Pie